kk7482/OIBSIP_UNEMPLOYMENT/README.md

 # OIBSIP_UNEMPLOYMENT
 **INTRODUCTION**
 This project is about analyzing and visualizing unemployment data during covid.
-I cleaned up the data, explored it, and created an interactive visualizations using Plotly.
+I cleaned up the data, explored it, and created an interactive visualizations using matplot, seaborn and Plotly.